soenkekluth/sticky-state/README.md

 As a standalone Library its 6.75kb gzipped.

-# Warning concerning Chromes implementation of native sticky
+# Warning concerning Chromes implementation of native position:sticky
 it looks like chromes implementaton of position:sticky is different to all other implementations out there. don't know if thats a bug - but bottom is currently not recognized by chrome. there will be a fix for this soon in sticky-state

 ### Dependencies